 Health educators teach people about behaviors that promote wellness, and develop and implement strategies to improve the health of individuals and communities.
 Meanwhile, community health workers collect data and discuss health concerns with members of specific populations or communities.

-The median annual wage for health educators and community health workers was $43,840 in May 2015, according to the BLS.
-Employment of health educators and community health workers is projected to grow 13 percent until 2024.
+In May 2018, the median annual wage for health educators was $54,220, and community health workers was $39,540, according to the BLS.
+Employment of health educators and community health workers is projected to grow 16 percent until 2026.